 Forest Stewardship begins with a forest plan.
 As a landowner, a forest management/stewardship plan helps you to optimize a mix of conservation benefits, including timber, wildlife habitat, recreation, aesthetic value, and many others, by providing a working guide for you now and well into the future.
 A good forest management/stewardship plan combines both the geographic and natural characteristics of your woodlot with your conservation goals and objectives to produce a set of forest management recommendations.

-Mason Conservation District staff provide free, non-regulatory and no obligation technical forest planning services - including, but not limited to the development of a forest management plan - for Mason and Thurston County forest landowners.
+Mason Conservation District staff provide free, non-regulatory and no obligation technical forest planning services - including, but not limited to the development of a forest management plan - for Mason, Thurston, Kitsap and Pierce County forest landowners.
 Staff can also provide guidance on funding assistance and tax benefit programs for which forest landowners may qualify.
 We can also assist you in finding the answers to a wide variety of forestry questions you may have, including:

 If you are interested in learning more, please contact Mark Mead at 360-427-9436 ext.
 101 or Margaret Kreder at 360-427-9436 ext.
 102